gavinanderegg/gavinanderegg.github.io/_posts/2026/2026-04-04-the-atkinson-polaroids.md

 Atkinson preserved those Polaroids in a leatherette-bound photo album.
 Today, Atkinson's 135 Polaroids serve as a time machine, a glimpse of the earliest days of the user interfaces we now take for granted.
 </blockquote>

-Turns out, [the whole collection of Polaroid photos is available to view on the Computer History Museum website](https://www.computerhistory.org/collections/catalog/102806106/)!
-There are also 159 images here, rather than the 135 mentioned.
+Turns out, [the whole collection of Polaroid photos is available to view on the Computer History Museum website](https://www.computerhistory.org/collections/catalog/102806106/)! [^1] It's really fun watching the graphical user interface getting pieced together nearly from first principles with this collection.
+It also includes a number of early computer graphics demo screenshots, which are fun.

+While I'm linking to this site: prior to the launch of the book, Pogue [hosted a panel in association with the Computer History Museum](https://computerhistory.org/blog/celebrating-apple-at-50/), and which was [recorded and available on YouTube](https://www.youtube.com/watch?v=eCSNJgI2LFI).
+It's well worth a watch.

+---

+[^1]: There are also 159 images here, rather than the 135 mentioned.
 I'm not sure what the discrepancy is exactly, but there are several duplicates and non-screenshot images.

-On the subject: prior to the launch of the book, Pogue [hosted a panel in association with the Computer History Museum](https://computerhistory.org/blog/celebrating-apple-at-50/), and which was [recorded and available on YouTube](https://www.youtube.com/watch?v=eCSNJgI2LFI).
-It's well worth a watch.